Spectral-Spatial Global Graph Reasoning for Hyperspectral Image Classification

 \section{Introduction}

-\IEEEPARstart{R}{e}lying on the excellent characteristics that the intrinsic properties of the targets can be identified by automatically extracting the effective features in an end-to-end manner.
-The deep learning technologies are being extensively employed in processing of the hyperspectral image (HSI).
-The HSI includes abundant spectral information which is carried by hundred of bands and vision representations presented by high spatial resolution, effectively serving the precision agriculture \cite{agriculture_1}, environmental monitoring \cite{env_monit_1}, anomaly detection \cite{anomaly_1} and so on.
-Among these fields, the land cover classification is always a foundmental and hot topic, where each pixel in the whole scene is needed to be assigned a certain and unique semantic category.
+\IEEEPARstart{R}{e}lying on excellent characteristics that intrinsic properties of targets can be identified by automatically extracting effective features in an end-to-end manner.
+Deep learning technologies are being extensively employed in the processing of hyperspectral images (HSIs).
+HSI includes abundant spectral information which is carried by hundreds of bands and vision representations presented by high spatial resolution, effectively serving precision agriculture \cite{agriculture_1}, environmental monitoring \cite{env_monit_1}, anomaly detection \cite{anomaly_1} and so on.
+Among these fields, hyperspectral image classification (HSIC) is always a fundamental and hot topic, where each pixel in the whole scene is needed to be assigned a unique semantic category.